saltyrtc/saltyrtc.github.io/content/pages/why.md

 WebRTC application to trust a third party that relays signalling messages from one peer to another before they can communicate directly.
 For example, [Firebase][firebase] offers such a solution.
-You will have to trust that they have no security issues regarding their SSL/TLS settings and certificates.
+You will have to trust that they have no security issues regarding their TLS settings and certificates.
 Furthermore, providers such as Firebase have full access to the exchanged signalling messages in plaintext and are technically able to modify them.
 While you may choose to trust Firebase to not modify or use signalling data in any